js-kalsi/chatbot-q-and-a/README.md

 # 🤖 Chatbot Q&A

-A smart, Streamlit-based Question & Answer chatbot designed for eCommerce FAQs, powered by LLMs, embeddings, and vector search!
+A smart, Streamlit-based Question & Answer chatbot is a RAG based application designed for eCommerce FAQs, powered by LLMs, embeddings, and vector search!

 ![Chatbot UI Screenshot](screenshot.png)